lucasjoliveau/doc/en/developer/reference/cli.md

 list of server-wide modules to load.
 Those modules are supposed to provide features not necessarily tied to a particular database.
-This is in contrast to modules that are always bound to a specific database when they are installed (i.e. the majority of Odoo addons).
+This is in contrast to modules that are always bound to a specific database when they are installed (i.e. the majority of Konvergo ERP addons).
 Default is `base,web`.

 -c <config>, \--config <config>

 path to an alternate configuration file.
-If not defined, Odoo checks `ODOO_RC` environmental variable and default location `_$HOME_ /.odoorc`.
+If not defined, Konvergo ERP checks `ODOO_RC` environmental variable and default location `_$HOME_ /.odoorc`.
 See configuration file section below.

 -D <data-dir-path>, \--data-dir <data-dir-path>

-directory path where to store Odoo data (eg. filestore, sessions).
-If not specified, Odoo will fallback to a predefined path.
-On Unix systems its one defined in `$XDG_DATA_HOME` environmental variable or `~/.local/share/Odoo` or `/var/lib/Odoo`.
+directory path where to store Konvergo ERP data (eg. filestore, sessions).
+If not specified, Konvergo ERP will fallback to a predefined path.
+On Unix systems its one defined in `$XDG_DATA_HOME` environmental variable or `~/.local/share/Konvergo ERP` or `/var/lib/Konvergo ERP`.

 -s, \--save